Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Empirical Results

 \textbf{Graph Regression.} We use ZINC and Lipophilicity as benchmark datasets \cite{irwin2005zinc,wu2018moleculenet}.
 For the ZINC dataset, the target is the penalized water-octanol partition coefficient of molecules.
 For the Lipophilcity dataset, the task is predicting the experimental octanol/water distribution coefficient of different molecules.
 ZINC contains 1,000 graphs and Lipophilcity contains 4,200 graphs.
-Graphs in ZINC have 75 input features and graphs in Lipophilcity have 9 input features.
+Graphs in ZINC have 75 input features and graphs in Lipophilcity have 9.
 We use a 80-10-10 split between training, validation and testing.

 We again use a GSAN-based approach, this time consisting of two geometric scattering attention layers followed by one graph residual convolution layer.
-For ZINC, we use a 32-head GSAN with 32 hiddens units as the first scattering layer and an one-head GSAN with 128 hidden units as the second layer.
+For ZINC, we use a 32-head GSAN with 32 hidden units as the first scattering layer and an one-head GSAN with 128 hidden units as the second layer.
 For Lipophilcity, we use a 4-head GSAN with 32 hidden units as the first scattering layer and an one-head GSAN with 96 hidden units as the second layer.
 The aggregation module uses an MLP, applied to the output node representations, producing a scalar output, followed by an average pooling on each molecule.
+Again, we provide a scattering-only baseline (Sc-only), where we used a modified version of GSAN, but with all low-pass channels removed, so that our network utilizes only scattering channels.
 Our results are presented in Tab.~\ref{tab:reg}, demonstrating the utility of our GSAN approach for this task as well.